butchakia/School-Projects/README.md

 These are various projects I have completed throughout my master's degree program at Maryville University.
 Check out the branches for specific classes or programs!
+I have taken R, Python, SQL, Predictive Modeling, Math Modeling, Probability, and Machine Learning.
+This semester I'm taking SAS, Text Mining, Big Data Analytics, Deep Learning, and completing my capstone project.